avivatedgi/echo-swagger/README.md

 A OpenAPI generator for the [Echo](https://echo.labstack.com/) web framework that works **ONLY** with the [echo-binder](https://github.com/avivatedgi/echo-binder).
 The reason that it only works with the echo-binder is because it matches the binder work pattern.

-This generator is a tool that parse Golang files from given directories, check for the echo-binder structures pattern, parse the structures and their documentation and returns an `OpenAPI` object with the full data needed.
+This generator is a tool that parse Golang files from given directory, check for the echo-binder structures pattern, parse the structures and their documentation and returns an `OpenAPI` object with the full data needed.

 ## Usage